 Year 10 Admissions Policy

-This policy outlines the procedure followed by the Queensland Academies in relation to the enrolment of students at the Queensland Academies Creative Industries, the Queensland Academies Health Sciences and the Queensland Academy for Science Mathematics and Technology campuses.
-This policy aligns with the DET approved Enrolment Eligibility Plans for each of the three campuses.
+This policy outlines the procedure followed by the Queensland Academies in relation to the enrolment of students at Queensland Academies Creative Industries Campus, Queensland Academies Health Sciences Campus and the Queensland Academy for Science Mathematics and Technology.
+This policy aligns with the DoE approved Enrolment Eligibility Plans for each of the three campuses.

 Entry point for Enrolment

-The application process is designed to be undertaken by students in Queensland in Year 9 (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10.
+The application process is designed to be undertaken by students in Queensland in their junior secondary years of school (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10.

-Students who choose to seek entry into the Queensland Academies after completing Year 10 (or equivalent) are also eligible to apply, but must complete the full three year program.
+Students who are currently enrolled in or have completed Year 10 (or equivalent) are also eligible to apply, but must complete the full three year program, or seek consideration for mid-course entry.

-Students who are seeking entry directly from Year 8 (or equivalent) as an acceleration strategy are requested to submit appropriate evidence of giftedness with their application as per the expectation of Education Queensland’s policy statement: Curriculum provision to gifted and talented students.
+Students who are seeking entry into Year 10 directly as an acceleration strategy are requested to submit appropriate evidence of giftedness with their application as per the expectation of Education Queensland’s policy statement: Curriculum provision to gifted and talented students.
 This policy states that when providing a higher year level curriculum through acceleration, evidence that it is appropriate for this student must be provided.
-If appropriate evidence is provided at the point of application, students will be invited to participate in a specific pre admissions interview with the Academy Principal or delegate, the campus counsellor and the student’s parents in order to evaluate the student’s readiness to commence the admissions process.
+If appropriate evidence is provided at the point of application, students will be invited to participate in a specific pre admissions interview with the Principal or delegate, the Guidance Officer and the student’s parents in order to evaluate the student’s readiness to commence the admissions process.

-In each case above the individual case will be considered by the Academy Principal in consultation with the Enrolment Eligibility Committee, taking into consideration:
+In each case above the individual case will be considered by the Principal, taking into consideration:

 - The course entry point being requested